nocomplexity/FreeAndOpenMachineLearning/ml-challenges.rst

 * Survivorship bias: Drawing conclusions from an incomplete set of data, because that data has survived the selection criteria.
 * False causality: Falsely assuming when two events appear related that one must have caused the other.
 * Sampling bias: drawing conclusions from a set of data that isn’t representative of the population you are trying to understand.
-* Hawthorne effect: The act of monitoring someone will affect their behaviour, leading to spurious findings.
+* Hawthorne effect: The act of monitoring someone affects their behaviour, leading to spurious findings.
 Also known as the observer effect.
 * MCNamara fallacy: Relying solely on metrics in complex situations and losing sight of the bigger picture.